MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 > [!NOTE]
 > The solution below requires iOS 10 or later.

-1. In your `AppDelegate`, add the following to the `didFinishLaunching:withOptions:` to register as a `UNUserNotificationCenterDelegate`:
+1. In your `AppDelegate` and add import in the top of file:

     ```objc
+    #import <UserNotifications/UserNotifications.h>
+    ```

+    ```swift
+    import UserNotifications
+    ```

+2. Add the following to the `didFinishLaunching:withOptions:` to register as a `UNUserNotificationCenterDelegate`:

+    ```objc
+    if (@available(iOS 10.0, *)) {
       UNUserNotificationCenter *center = [UNUserNotificationCenter currentNotificationCenter];
       center.delegate = self;
+    }
     ```

     ```swift
+    if #available(iOS 10.0, *) {
       UNUserNotificationCenter.current().delegate = self
+    }
     ```

-2. Implement the following callback to detect a foreground notification:
+3. Implement the following callback to detect a foreground notification:

     ```objc
     // iOS 10 and later, called when a notification is delivered to an app that is in the foreground.
+    - (void)userNotificationCenter:(UNUserNotificationCenter *)center
+          willPresentNotification:(UNNotification *)notification
-    -(void)userNotificationCenter:(UNUserNotificationCenter *)center willPresentNotification:(UNNotification *)notification withCompletionHandler:(void (^)(UNNotificationPresentationOptions options))completionHandler {
+            withCompletionHandler:(void (^)(UNNotificationPresentationOptions options)) completionHandler API_AVAILABLE(ios(10.0)) {

         // Do something, e.g. set a BOOL @property to track the foreground state.
-        self.isInForeground = YES;
+        self.didReceiveNotificationInForeground = YES;

+        // This callback overrides the system default behavior, so MSPush callback should be proxied manually.
+        [MSPush didReceiveRemoteNotification:notification.request.content.userInfo];

+        // Complete handling the notification.
+        completionHandler(UNNotificationPresentationOptionNone);
     }
     ```

     ```swift
+    @available(iOS 10.0, *)
     func userNotificationCenter(_ center: UNUserNotificationCenter, willPresent notification: UNNotification, withCompletionHandler completionHandler: @escaping (UNNotificationPresentationOptions) -> Void) {

-        // Do something, e.g. set a Boolean property to track the foreground state.
+        // Do something, e.g. set a Bool property to track the foreground state.
-        self.isInForeground = true
+        self.didReceiveNotificationInForeground = true

+        // This callback overrides the system default behavior, so MSPush callback should be proxied manually.
+        MSPush.didReceiveRemoteNotification(notification.request.content.userInfo)

+        // Complete handling the notification.
+        completionHandler([])
     }
     ```

+    > [!NOTE]
+    > If you pass `.alert` to the `completionHandler`, the default callback will also be called when the user clicked the notification.
+In this case, you don't need to call `MSPush.didReceiveRemoteNotification` explicitly here to avoid duplication.

-3. (Optional) If you have implemented the App Center Push SDK `push:DidReceivePushNotification:` callback, you may want adjust its behavior to a handle the foreground detection:
+4. (Optional) If you have implemented the App Center Push SDK `push:DidReceivePushNotification:` callback, you may want adjust its behavior to a handle the foreground detection:

     ```objc

-    // Continued from previous example.
-    - (void)push:(MSPush *)push
-        didReceivePushNotification:(MSPushNotification *)pushNotification {
+    - (void)push:(MSPush *)push didReceivePushNotification:(MSPushNotification *)pushNotification {

         // Do something differently if the push notification was received while in foreground.
-        if (self.isInForeground) {
+        if (self.didReceiveNotificationInForeground) {

             // Handle the push notification that was received while in foreground.
-        }
-        else {
+        } else {

             // Handle the push notification that was received while app was in background.
         }

+        // Reset the property for next notifications.
+        self.didReceiveNotificationInForeground = NO;
     }
     ```

     ```swift

-    // Continued from previous example.
+    @available(iOS 10.0, *)
     func push(_ push: MSPush!, didReceive pushNotification: MSPushNotification!) {

         // Do something differently if the push notification was received while in foreground.
-        if (self.isInForeground) {
+        if (self.didReceiveNotificationInForeground) {

             // Handle the push notification that was received while in foreground
-        }
-        else {
+        } else {

             // Handle the push notification that was received while app was in background.
         }

+        // Reset the property for next notifications.
+        self.didReceiveNotificationInForeground = false
     }
     ```

 ### Detecting when a user has tapped on a push notification

-Sometimes it is helpful to determine if user has tapped or dismissed push notification.
+Sometimes it is helpful to determine if user has tapped push notification.
 To perform this task you must implement one of the callbacks defined in `UNUserNotificationDelegate`.
 Please see [Apple's documentation](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate) for more details.

 > [!NOTE]
 > The solution below requires iOS 10 or later.

-1. Implement didFinishLaunching:withOptions: in your AppDelegate and add the following code to register to the user notification center.
+1. In your `AppDelegate` and add import in the top of file:

     ```objc
+    #import <UserNotifications/UserNotifications.h>
+    ```

+    ```swift
+    import UserNotifications
+    ```

+2. Add the following to the `didFinishLaunching:withOptions:` to register as a `UNUserNotificationCenterDelegate`:

+    ```objc
+    if (@available(iOS 10.0, *)) {
       UNUserNotificationCenter *center = [UNUserNotificationCenter currentNotificationCenter];
       center.delegate = self;
+    }
     ```

     ```swift
+    if #available(iOS 10.0, *) {
       UNUserNotificationCenter.current().delegate = self
+    }
     ```

-2. Implement the following callback to detect various actions performed by users with push notifications:
+3. Implement the following callback to detect various actions performed by users with push notifications:

     ```objc
     // iOS 10 and later, asks the delegate to process the user's response to a delivered notification.
+    - (void)userNotificationCenter:(UNUserNotificationCenter *)center
+        didReceiveNotificationResponse:(UNNotificationResponse *)response
-    - (void)userNotificationCenter:(UNUserNotificationCenter *)center didReceiveNotificationResponse:(UNNotificationResponse *)response withCompletionHandler:(void (^)(void))completionHandler {
+                withCompletionHandler:(void (^)(void))completionHandler API_AVAILABLE(ios(10.0)) {

       // Perform the task associated with the action.
       if ([[response actionIdentifier] isEqualToString:UNNotificationDefaultActionIdentifier]) {

         // User tapped on notification
-      } else if ([[response actionIdentifier] isEqualToString:UNNotificationDismissActionIdentifier]) {

-        // User dismissed notification
       }

+      // This callback overrides the system default behavior, so MSPush callback should be proxied manually.
+      [MSPush didReceiveRemoteNotification:response.notification.request.content.userInfo];

+      // Complete handling the notification.
+      completionHandler();
     }
     ```

     ```swift
+    @available(iOS 10.0, *)
     func userNotificationCenter(_ center:UNUserNotificationCenter,didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {

       // Perform the task associated with the action.
-      switch response.actionIdentifier {
-      case UNNotificationDefaultActionIdentifier:
+      if (response.actionIdentifier == UNNotificationDefaultActionIdentifier) {

-        // User tapped on notification
+        // User tapped on notification.
-      break
-      case UNNotificationDismissActionIdentifier:

-        // User dismissed notification
-      break
+      }

+      // This callback overrides the system default behavior, so MSPush callback should be proxied manually.
+      MSPush.didReceiveRemoteNotification(response.notification.request.content.userInfo)

+      // Complete handling the notification.
+      completionHandler()
     }
     ```